 Discover How Personalized Senior Home Care Works

 You may have many questions about what home care is – and who might benefit from it.
 We’ve compiled a video and some frequently asked questions here to help you better understand in-home care.

 FAQs About Home Care

-A: Home care – also called senior care and in-home caregiving – is a service provided by Home Instead that regularly sends a professional CAREGiverSM to a person’s home or care community to help them accomplish activities of daily living, such as bathing, doing the laundry and meal preparation.
+A: Home care – also called senior care and in-home caregiving – is a service provided by local Home Instead offices that regularly send a Care Professional to a person’s home or care community to help them accomplish activities of daily living, such as bathing, doing the laundry and meal preparation.

 - Provides individualized care plans with one-on-one attention.

 - Helps older adults maintain their independence and dignity as they age.

 - Offers the vital companionship needed to prevent loneliness and isolation.